Government Affairs

 Setting up for the Administrative Rules Process

-3. Once the interior designers and public members are appointed, the administrative rules process could take up to 18 months to put into place.
+1. Now that the interior designers and public members are appointed, the administrative rules process can take up to 18 months to put into place (see flow chart below).
+Here’s where we are now! https://dsps.wi.gov/Pages/RulesStatutes/PendingRules.aspx

 What’s happening in the meantime?

-1. ASID, IIDA, CIDQ, the ASID Wisconsin Governmental Affairs Committee, lobbyists, and other advocates and practitioners will continue to convene to start prioritizing Wisconsin specific issues that may become part of the administrative rules process.
-ASID advocates in North Carolina have offered support, since that state passed stamp and seal legislation in 2021 and is farther along in the administrative rules process.
+1. ASID, IIDA, CIDQ, the ASID Wisconsin Governmental Affairs Committee, lobbyists, and other advocates and practitioners convene bi-weekly to prioritize Wisconsin-specific issues including issues that may become part of the administrative rules process.
+ASID advocates in North Carolina have offered support, since they passed stamp and seal legislation in 2021 and is farther along in the administrative rules process.

-2. The preparation of training sessions and educational webinars is in the works.
-The Government Advocacy Committee, in conjunction with other ASID Wisconsin Chapter committees and leadership, is planning the annual advocacy event in November 2022.
+1. The preparation of training sessions and educational webinars is in the works.
+The Government Affairs Committee is planning advocacy events for Fall of 2023.
 Stay tuned for more information.

 What can YOU do as a member?